 PWC operations and maintenance staff at our facilities are committed to providing safe, high quality drinking water for our customers.
 When raw surface water enters the facility, ferric sulfate is added, causing small particles to adhere to one another.
 This makes the particles heavy enough to settle out of the water in a sedimentation basin.
 The water is then filtered through sand and anthracite to remove any remaining fine particles.
 Ammonia and chlorine are added to kill harmful bacteria, protozoans and viruses.
 Lime or caustic soda and a corrosion inhibitor are added to minimize the potential for dissolving the lead solder used on copper piping in older household plumbing.
 Fluoride is added as an aid in preventing tooth decay.
 Both facilities also add powdered activated carbon to reduce substances that produce unpleasant tastes and odors.
-Treated water proceeds through a series of pumps and storage facilities before being delivered to your home.
+Treated water proceeds being delivered to your home.